-See Figure 1 for details on dimensions and positions.
+See the figures in the next page for details on dimensions and positions.

 Electrical Connections

 The Dust & Bird Protection fan runs on 12 V and requires 1 Watt peak power.
 Polarity is given on the cables (Tests have shown the fans are reverse polarity protected).
 Make sure the fan is always powered and running since only a consistent airstream will prevent settling of dust on the optics.
 In an off-grid power scenario it is recommended to wire the fan directly to the buffer battery, thus bypassing any charge controller which could eventually switch the fan off due to low battery.